Skip to content

 The Air Quality and Odour Assessment Report states the impact of traffic from the site on pollution levels will be ‘negligible’ and the impact of odour will be ‘insignificant’ and overall ‘that air quality and odour does not pose a constraint to the proposed development, either during construction or once operational’.

-Reports of smells at the existing facility at Midland Road are due to waste processing activities there and storage of refuse vehicles.
-Neither of these things will take place at the new Bath Recycling Centre.
 There will be no waste processing, nor any dedicated food waste collection facility and no refuse trucks will be stored at Locksbrook Road.
-However, in response to concerns raised, skip covers can be used to reduce both odours and the risk of vermin.
+However, in response to concerns raised, skip covers can be used to reduce both odours and the risk of vermin and a Gull Management Strategy has been included in the application submission

 Subject to the timeliness and outcomes of the planning process and other key project activities, we envisage an indicative opening date in late 2025.